Norway Stugudalen- Trondheim, St Olav Rombo Way Stage 32

 For more information www.pilegrimsleden.no/romboleden

-The stage requires mountain experience and is recommended for hiking July - August - September.
+This stage requires mountain experience and is recommended for hiking in July, August and mid September.

 Description